durationextender/duration-extender-rs/README.md

 ## License

-This project is dual-licensed under:
+Dual-licensed under:
 - [Apache License, Version 2.0](LICENSE-APACHE)
 - [MIT License](LICENSE-MIT)

-You may choose either license for your purposes.
+Choose whichever license suits your needs.

 ## Acknowledgments

-Inspired by duration extension patterns from other languages and the Rust community's focus on ergonomic APIs.
+Inspired by ergonomic duration APIs in other ecosystems and refined by community feedback.